 Steve, a security worker, was born with hydrocephalus, which is a medical condition causing excess fluid buildup in the brain.
 Sadly, his medical condition meant he could no longer work by the time he was 46 years old.
 Aussie Injury Lawyers prepared and lodged his claim in August 2023, and six weeks later, he received a payout of over $230,000.

-The Impact of TPD Superannuation Claims on Taxes and Benefits
+The Impact of TPD Superannuation Claims on Taxable Income

-While TPD payouts are not generally considered taxable income, a lump-sum withdrawal from your super fund will typically result in taxes being applied.
+While a TPD payment is generally tax-free, a lump-sum withdrawal from your super fund will have tax implications.
 However, if you leave funds in your superannuation account until retirement, you will likely pay no tax on your TPD lump sum.

 We recommend consulting with an accountant or financial advisor before deciding how to spend your insurance benefit to minimise your tax liability.